michaelcalderin/AbsorptionArea/README.md

 ## OPERATING SYSTEM

 This program is intended for 64 bit macOS or 64 bit Windows.
-Area_Mac and Area_Mac being 2 versions depending on your operating system.
+Area_Mac and Area_Windows being 2 versions depending on your operating system.

 ## DISTRIBUTION